ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Incentives APR**

-The table below shows the expected evolution of success metrics and the related APR achievable through both Kusama and native incentives at an aggregate level
+The table below shows the expected evolution of success metrics and the related APR achievable through both Kusama and native incentives at an aggregate level:

 |                                                | As-is| Month 1| Month 2| Month 3|
 |------------------------------------------------|-----:|-------:|-------:|-------:|